-In this paper we contend that previous works, when testing advanced quantification methods, have used, as baselines, versions of CC that had not been properly optimised.
-This means that our knowledge of the relative merits of CC and other supposedly more advanced methods is still unreliable.
+In this paper we contend that previous works, when testing advanced quantification methods, have used as baselines versions of CC that had not been properly optimised.
+This means that published results on the relative merits of CC and other supposedly more advanced methods are still unreliable.
 We thus reassess the real merits of CC by running extensive experiments (on three publicly available sentiment classification datasets) in which we compare properly optimised versions of CC and its three main variants (PCC, ACC, PACC) with a number of more advanced quantification methods.
-In this experimentation we properly optimise all quantification methods, i.e., (a) we optimise their hyperparameters, and (b) we conduct this optimisation by minimising a quantification loss rather than a classification loss.
+In these experiments we properly optimise all quantification methods, i.e., (a) we optimise their hyperparameters, and (b) we conduct this optimisation \blue{via a truly quantification-oriented evaluation protocol, which also involves} minimising a quantification loss rather than a classification loss.
 Our results indicate that, while still inferior to some cutting-edge quantification methods, CC and its variants deliver near-state-of-the-art quantification accuracy once hyperparameter optimisation is performed properly.
-We make available all the code and the datasets that we have used for our experiments\footnote{\url{https://github.com/AlexMoreo/CC}}; this allows our results to be easily reproduced by other researchers.

-The rest of this paper is structured as follows.
+We make available all the code and the datasets that we have used for our experiments.\footnote{\url{https://github.com/AlexMoreo/CC}} \removeifspaceneeded{The rest of this paper is structured as follows.
 In Section~\ref{sec:classifyandcount} we briefly present Classify and Count and its three main variants.
 In Section~\ref{sec:paroptquant} we discuss how proper optimisation of quantification methods should be performed, and show that these standards have seldom been adhered to in past quantification literature when using CC as a baseline.
 Section~\ref{sec:experiments} discusses the new experiments we have run in order to compare CC with other methods under more strict experimental standards.
-Section~\ref{sec:results} discusses the results and the conclusions that they allow to draw.
+Section~\ref{sec:results} discusses the results and the conclusions that they allow to draw.}